davemlacroix/MancalaGameEngineAndAI/readme.txt

 To play a game against the computer try the following arguments:
 MancalaGameEngineAndAI.exe human myai 1 5

-To play a game against the computer try the following arguments and then open log.dat to see a summary of the results:
+To have to AIs play against each other try the following arguments and then open log.dat to see a summary of the results:
 MancalaGameEngineAndAI.exe random myai 1 5 100